vishal-thenge/fossa-scripts/DeleteIgnoreRules/README.md

 # Ignore Rules Deletion Script

 This script deletes ignore rules from the FOSSA API using issue IDs provided in a CSV file.

+PLEASE USE CAUTION as this is a BULK DELETE script.

 ## Requirements